KittyGiraudel/site/_posts/2014-05-19-new-offsets-sass-mixin.md

 ---
-title: "A new Sass mixin for offsets"
+title: A new Sass mixin for offsets
 tags:
   - sass
   - mixin